abstractfactory/rfc/spec/spec23.md

 Whenever you bring anything into existance that exists purely as ones and zeroes, you are digitally creating content and that is where Pipi is made to fit.

-# What is a platform?
+# What is a framework?

-Google defines 'platform' as
+Google defines 'framework' as

 > an essential supporting structure of a building, vehicle, or object.